TABLE OF CONTENTS:

 This is a make or break item for your impression.
 Don't skimp here.
 Buy from quality sources and your uniform will be more authentic “from the top down.”

 Also called a 'bummer'.
-Originals were made of finely woven indigo-died dark blue wool (not navy blue, or coarse fuzzy wool), with matching welt around disk and where brim attaches to the cap.
-With "painted" patent leather (yes, patent leather) brim and chin strap.
+Originals were made of finely woven indigo-died medium blue wool flannel (not navy blue, or coarse fuzzy wool), with matching welt around disk and above the brim where it attaches to the cap.
+With painted "patent leather" brim and chin strap.
 Plain US regulation small size buttons.
 Black or brown polished cotton liner.
 Black or brown leather sweatband (often with cross-hatched pattern stamped into the leather).

 Quality Forage Cap Vendors: